samanthajrexroat/READMEGenerator/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
-# Professional README Generator
+# Title of Project

 ## Description
-The Professional README Generator is a command-line application that dynamically generates a professional README.md file from user input using the inquirer package.
+This is an application that does many things......

 ## Table of Contents
 * [Installation](#installation)